oe/async-task-schedule/readme.md

 # async-task-schedule
 schedule async tasks in order

-## Feature
+## Features
-* remove duplicated task request
+* remove duplicated tasks' requests
-* combine tasks request in same time and do all together
+* combine tasks' requests in same time and do all together
 * cache result and can specify validity